 We will continue to develop more effective infection control measures based on knowledge obtained from local and international studies throughout the pandemic.

 (1) Restrictions regarding dining and drinking establishments, etc.

-- If the number of new cases shows an increase, establishments will be requested to shorten their business hours, pursuant to Article 24, Paragraph 9 of the Act on Special Measures for Pandemic Influenza and New Infectious Diseases Preparedness and Response (Act No. 31 of 2012, hereinafter referred to as the "Act").
+- If the number of new cases shows an increase (excluding the cases of spread due to variants with the same level of infectivity and pathogenicity as the Omicron variant), establishments will be requested to shorten their business hours, pursuant to Article 24, Paragraph 9 of the Act on Special Measures for Pandemic Influenza and New Infectious Diseases Preparedness and Response (Act No. 31 of 2012, hereinafter referred to as the "Act").
 In this case, as the basic rule, establishments that have not been certified are to close by 8 p.m.
 Certified establishments are not to be subject to such restrictions, but please ensure that you follow the prefecture's requests if there are any.

 (2) Restrictions on the use of facilities, etc.